-But the wedding, like most, was the culmination of nearly a year’s worth of wedding planning, compressed into just a few short hours.
-After months of visualizing everything, coordinating among several wedding vendors, and answering seemingly daily questions about the minutest wedding details, I found it all a bit anticlimactic.
+But the the actual day, like most, was the culmination of nearly a year’s worth of planning, compressed into just a few short hours.
+After months of visualizing everything, coordinating among several vendors, and answering seemingly daily questions about the minutest details, I found it all a bit anticlimactic.

-It wasn’t just the money that we poured into the wedding, but the time and energy that it took to realize an event of this scale.
+It wasn’t just the money that we poured into our special day, but the time and energy that it took to realize an event of this scale.
 Until we got into the thick of planning—long past the no-turning-back point—we didn’t realize we’d often have to justify every decision to our friends and family, and how negatively these decisions would affect some relationships.

 Why can’t we bring our newborn?
 Why isn’t so-and-so invited?

-“This is our wedding, right?” we’d constantly ask ourselves, genuinely wondering if we were doing something wrong.
+“This is our special day, right?” we’d constantly ask ourselves, genuinely wondering if we were doing something wrong.

-Because a wedding is treated like one of life’s rites of passage, it’s easy to feel like you may regret it if you opt out.
+Because getting married and having a reception is treated like one of life’s rites of passage, it’s easy to feel like you may regret it if you opt out.
 How do you know what you don’t know?
 Each one of our guests played a role—however large or small—in getting us where we are today.
-But a wedding wasn’t the best means of showing our gratitude.
+But a having a ceremony and a reception wasn’t the best means of showing our gratitude.
 Looking back, we should have started with our goal in mind and brainstormed alternative ways to achieve it, versus hoping a little personalization would make the default option fit.

 It may be why I feel more affection for the day on Rainier.